 School of Music

-The Suzuki program has been in existence at Meredith for 30 years, and is based upon the teaching philosophies of Shinichi Suzuki, who developed his method in post-war Japan.
-Click here for more information about Meredith's Suzuki program.
+The Suzuki program has been in existence at Meredith for 30 years and continues to flourish.
+The faculty has worked to develop a program of quality based upon the teaching philosophies of Shinichi Suzuki, who developed his method in post-war Japan.
+Beginning Suzuki students must first observe four Suzuki lessons.
+Click here for a Suzuki Observation Form.

 Beginning Guitar Class